 Master of Science in Health Informatics

-The UNE Master of Science in Health Informatics program is a 36-credit hour graduate program designed to expand your technical skillset and knowledge-base to make you a leader in the health industry.
-This program can be completed entirely online and was designed with the flexibility in mind in order to meet the needs of busy working professionals.
+UNE Online’s Health Informatics master’s degree program is a 36-credit hour master’s program designed to expand your technical skill set and knowledge-base to make you a leader in the health industry.
+This program can be completed entirely online, with no campus visits required, and offers the flexibility busy working professionals need in order to complete a graduate degree.

 Focus Your Degree

-Choose one of the following focus areas or opt to customize your degree plan as a Generalist.
+Choose one of the following focus areas or opt to customize your Health Informatics master’s degree plan as a Generalist.

 In this focus area students are prepared for careers in leadership positions in healthcare.
 Students will obtain the skills needed to be successful leaders including strategic thinking, development of initiatives, strategic planning, financial management, leadership skills and tactics, and healthcare supply chain.